marioalmonte/accessitrans-aria/readme.txt

 == Upgrade Notice ==

+= 0.2.0 =
+This version introduces multiple translation formats with separate contexts, a translation retry mechanism, a force refresh function, and improved robustness when translating ARIA attributes.

 = 0.1.0 =
 This update improves the accessibility of the plugin's configuration page with better semantic structure, ARIA landmarks, and screen reader support.

 = 0.0.0 =
-This update includes a name change to "AccessiTrans - ARIA Translator for WPML & Elementor" and maintains compatibility with existing translations.
+This update includes a name change to "AccessiTrans - ARIA Translator for WPML & Elementor".

 = 2.0.2 =
 This update adds internationalization support, preparing the plugin for translation into multiple languages.